mtsfreitas/mtsfreitas/README.md

-### Hi Folks 👋
+### Nice to meet you

-- 🎓 I’m a Computer Scientist graduated from UFV (Federal University of Viçosa)
+🎓 I hold a Bachelor's Degree in Computer Science from UFV (Federal University of Viçosa).
-- 🍎 2+ years of professional experience on iOS Development
+🍎 2+ years of professional experience in iOS Development.

 ## 🌐 Social